 Intensive foster care

 Children may be placed with carers who provide intensive foster care if they require support for complex and special needs.
-Mercy Community Services is responsible for recruiting, training, assessing and supporting carers to provide intensive foster care.
+Mercy Community is responsible for recruiting, training, assessing and supporting carers to provide intensive foster care.
 Support for carers of children with complex and special needs includes additional training, financial support and respite.

 As a foster or kinship carer, you can provide respite, emergency, intensive, short or long-term care.
 You can choose the age and gender of children you are willing to care for.
 Whatever you choose to do, your commitment will be valued.